expo/expo-github-action/CONTRIBUTING.md

 ## 🚀 Releasing a new version

 To release a new version for Github Actions, we have to create a new release in Github.
 You can run the `Release` workflow to generate a new version, changelog, and Github release.

+After the exact version tag is created, update the `v{major}` tag to the latest major version.